Abdelaziz-Elshrkawy/Store-Front-API/README.md

 ## THIS PROJECT IS PART OF UDACITY ADVANCED WED DEVELOPMENT NANO DEGREE

 ## HANDLERS

-all handlers tested with postman and confirmed that it's working correctly and tested with jasmine to get specific http code the routes mapped on the `REQUIREMENTS.md` file
+all handlers tested with postman and confirmed that it's working correctly and tested with jasmine to get specific http code the routes mapped on the [REQUIREMENTS.md](./REQUIREMENTS.md) file

 ## MODELS
 the models designed to cover all the database queries required by the project and tested to confirm the shape and schema which were designed for

 ---------------------------------------------------------------------------------------------
 ## Database
-the database deigned to match desired shape i make an image for the design `database-erm.jpg` within the project, i made migration for all database tables required and designed to get the desired data shape
+the database deigned to match desired shape i make an image for the design [Database-erm Image](./database-erm/database-erm.jpg) within the project, i made migration for all database tables required and designed to get the desired data shape

 ### create user as following
 `sql` create user abdel with password '123';